cameronroudebush/sprout/README.md

 # Database specific options
 database:
+  # Configuration for performing database backups automatically
+  backup:
+    # If backups should occur
+    enabled: true
+    # How many backups we should keep
+    count: 3
+    # When to backup the database.
+Default is once a day at 4am.
+    time: 0 4 * * *
+    # Where to place the backup files.
+    directory: /backups/database
   # The type of database we want to use
   # Must be one of: [sqlite]
   type: sqlite